No Food. No Housing. No Heat. Big Problems.

 The Nantucket Interfaith Council (IFC), is a collaboration of Nantucket’s religious congregations.
 Clergy and lay representatives comprise the Council of approximately 25 persons.
 The council represents a growing trend in ecumenical and interfaith unity.
 It supports each religious congregation in promoting spiritual, ethical, and social welfare and addresses pertinent issues and emergencies in the Nantucket community.

 The IFC meets monthly, the second Tuesday of each month, noon, at the Christian Science Church, 2 Madaket Road.

-The Nantucket Interfaith Council operates two secular outreach programs to assist lower and no income island residents in need with with food, shelter and fuel assistance: The Nantucket Food Pantry and the Nantucket Rental Assistance Program.
+OUR OUTREACH PROGRAMS: The Nantucket Interfaith Council operates three community outreach programs to assist lower and no income island residents in need with with food, shelter and fuel assistance: The Nantucket Food Pantry and the Nantucket Rental Assistance Program.
 We also provide Fuel Assistance processing under the Low Income Home Energy Assistance Program (LIHEAP).
 These services are offered to qualifying individuals regardless of race, sex, sexual orientation, or religious beliefs.
 Please consider donating to these programs by clicking the tab below.
 Donations will be used evenly to help feed and house low income island residents in financial need.

 Congregations participating in the Interfaith Council: